WhiteFossa/AdoptedStorageMount/README.md

 - Linux PC with installed bindfs package

 # Obtaining decryption key
 First, you need to get decryption key.
-It's stored in /data/misc/vold directory on your phone in file, named like expand_8838e738a18746b6e435bb0d04c15ccd.key If you have multiple files - try it all, until get the correct key (I suppost that it will be in the newest file).
+It's stored in `/data/misc/vold` directory on your phone in file, named like `expand_8838e738a18746b6e435bb0d04c15ccd.key`.
+If you have multiple files - try it all, until get the correct key (I suppose that it will be in the newest file).

 I perfer to put phone into TWRP recovery mode and then do `adb pull /data/misc/vold` to get beforementioned directory contents.